-This matter proceeded by way of a written Report to Council dated May 5, 2022 (the "Report").
-The Report was forwarded to the Agent for review and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
+This matter proceeded by way of a written Report to Council dated October 23, 2023 (the "Report").
+The Report was forwarded to the Agent for review, and to allow the Agent an opportunity to provide the Council with any further evidence or submissions by way of Addendum.

-This matter arose due to the Agent's failure to respond to a Demand made in the course of an investigation into a complaint against the Agent.
+This matter arose due to the Agent's failure to respond to a Demand made in the course of an investigation into a complaint made against the Agent.